ovh/docs/pages/public_cloud/public_cloud_databases/databases_11_resize_your_cluster_storage/guide.en-gb.md

 ---
-title: Resize your cluster storage
+title: Public Cloud Databases - How to resize your service storage
 excerpt: Find out how to adjust the storage space of your cluster
-updated: 2023-09-18
+updated: 2024-05-15
 ---

 ## Objective